eyesofnydh/e-vote/README.md

 ## Contact

-For any questions or inquiries, please contact [your email].
+For any questions or inquiries, please contact [eyesofnydh@gmail.com].

 ---

-This format maintains clarity and proper structure for easy readability on GitHub.
+ GitHub.